 Organizations can greatly benefit from moving to the cloud since it enables them to cut costs, increase efficiency, and rely on outside services to address security concerns.
 One of the most important big data trends is to keep pushing for further cloud migration and decreased reliance on on-premises data centers.

 The only thing we need to keep an eye on is if businesses that handle extremely sensitive data will put greater faith in the cloud.
 This question may cause a significant change in the cloud.

 5- More advanced big data tools

-In order to handle big data properly and get the most out of it, organizations need advanced tools that are investing in cognitive technologies such as Artificial Intelligence and Machine Learning in order to facilitate big data management and help them get more insights.
+In order to handle big data properly and get the most out of it, organizations need to understand their 3 V’s of big data and accordingly plan to adopt advanced tools that are investing in cognitive technologies such as Artificial Intelligence and Machine Learning in order to facilitate big data management and help them get more insights.

 6- Data lakes